2022 in Estonian football: Esiliiga B

 In comparison to the previous year, the tenth season of Esiliiga B had five new clubs in the division.
 While Viimsi, Harju Laagri and Ida-Virumaa Alliance got promoted, they are replaced by Tartu Welco, Tartu Tammeka U21 and Pärnu, who join the division after spending respectively one, three and two season in Esiliiga.
 On the other side of the table, Vändra Vaprus and Nõmme Kalju U21, who had spent the last nine years in the top three divisions, got relegated to II liiga.
 They were replaced by debutants Raplamaa and Tartu Kalev.
-On the 4th of February Maardu Linnameeskond announced that due to financial difficulties they cannot compete in the top division.
+On 4 February Maardu Linnameeskond announced that due to financial difficulties they cannot compete in the top division.
 Due to them deciding to play in the II liiga, Nõmme Kalju U21, who finished the previous year second to last, got readmitted to Esiliiga B and Pärnu JK, who was relegated due to losing the relegation play-offs, was also readmitted to Esiliiga.

 Within the first few months Tabasalu managed to separate itself from the other teams.
 Slowly, FC Tallinn, who did not lose any of their last 27 games, joined them at the top.
 The champion of the division was crowned in the last round, when the top two teams went head-to-head.
 Tallinn, who had to win the game, went ahead on the 8th minute and held on to the lead for almost the whole match: Tabasalu got their first goal on the 90th minute.
 A few moments later Tallinn scored another goal, which gave them the divisions title in the presence of 381 spectators.
 While Tabasalu and Tallinn were promoted to Esiliiga, Raplamaa, who had the least amount of points in Esiliiga B's history, and Nõmme Kalju U21 got relegated to II liiga.

 FC Tallinn's 16-year-old Maksim Kalimullin finished the season as the best goalscorer with 33 goals in 29 games.
 The second-best goalscorer, Tabasalu's Tristan Pajo, was voted as the player of the season, beating both Kalimullin and Tallinna Kalev U21's Kenlou Laasner.